The Terrifying Reasonlessness of Living

 Keith Hamilton Cobb

 Shakespeare scholars are all of a piece in one thing, it seems.
 Whatever their individual objectives, their tendency is to write it all out.
 They seem to write mostly in conversation with one another, each often in response to something some other scholar has written before them, that one having responded to yet another.
 Scholarship tends to speak to itself of itself.
 It follows then that the only recently allowed to the table African American scholars will write to the vast body of scholarship devoid of their presence that has been written before them.
 But they will also write beyond it.
 They will point to and parse things, in texts and in treatises on texts, that no white scholar has seen or, more important, ever felt compelled to see.
-Or perhaps that’s just what do… I am looking for myself in what any of them say.
+Or perhaps that’s just what I do… I am looking for myself in what any of them say.
 And in that search I will find that a scholar will have sometimes raised a matter, or pointed at an issue, that an actor such as I in creating a role or a director in constructing a production can usefully consider, but the path to it is seldom simple and can often seem to obfuscate as much as it makes clear almost by design.
 It is nearly as though one needs to become a scholar in order to converse in the language of scholars.
 I am an actor, and most often the disquisitions of the scholars have little to do with the actual playing of the play in the here and now, that which is my only concern.
 Theirs is a calling like any other (See Making it Playable), and their objectives, well, I wonder about lives that are purpose-driven versus those that are purpose-searching and if we humans can ever actually distinguish one from the other.
 In the labors of the scholars, the purposes to me are never wholly clear.
 But to quibble, for instance, about the usage of a word in 16-aught-whatever, and then to dissert upon how the usage of that word at some particularly significant point in the play impacts the argument of the work entire does not support the living text and its contemporary rendering.
 I’m sure that’s insultingly reductive.
 I appreciate scholarship.
 My point here is only that I have a calling as well.
-I will not make Othello, the character or the play, playable by indulging the granular analysis of whether “great of heart,” as Cassio utters of the Moor, implies greatness of heart as any contemporary American would understand it, or emotional incapacity as it might have meant to some 16thcentury physician.[1] am great of heart.
+I will not make Othello, the character or the play, playable by indulging the granular analysis of whether “great of heart,” as Cassio utters of the Moor, implies greatness of heart as any contemporary American would understand it, or emotional incapacity as it might have meant to some 16thcentury physician.[1]
+I am great of heart.
 And I am looking to recognize characters that share my humanity.
 The scholars share it, irrespective of whether they are always particularly helpful or not.

 In evolving my vision of this play towards what I hope is something that is in fact playable, I have returned repeatedly to consider the perspectives that the scholar Harold Bloom puts forth in his book, Shakespeare: The Invention of the Human.
 I will tend to pick on him endlessly, but in my defense, he has taken great pains to set himself up as the poster child for white American Shakespearean proprietorship… There is good in his perspectives, and yet I find them most notable for the lengths to which they go to champion the perfection of the play as it seems to ever exist in the white, Euro-centric mind.
 I continue to consider the writings of African American and other non-white scholars as well for the opposite reason entirely.
 They offer perspectives through lenses that would most often most naturally be closer to my own by virtue of our shared ethnicity, or at least our shared non-whiteness.
 And they, at the heart of the matter, are the only ones who consider me within the context of the exploration of Shakespeare’s works at all because it is part in parcel with the process of considering themselves.
 If Shakespeare scholarship is an echo chamber, theirs is at least a contrapuntal and ever louder echo.

 As regards Harold Bloom, I think it was the title of his book as much as anything that moved me to consider his perspective; and he stands in here for peremptory white Western Shakespeare scholarship that seems to so overwhelmingly dictate perspective regarding these texts.
 Bloom seems to harbor a passion for Shakespeare, Iago, and Othello in that order.
 I don’t like any of them quite so much.
 Shakespeare as a body of work is to me, on balance, sublime and utterly uninteresting in about equal measure.
 Iago, one remarkable manifestation of that work, is an ingenious creation that has induced the morbid fascination of countless generations.
 I am struck by the design but don’t see a person, or if I do, it is a person that exists because others literally do not.
 His character shines because others are incomplete.
 Of them all, I find Othello particularly loathsome.
 He is also far more design than he is the human likeness of anyone I might actually know.
 But, ironically, as an actor and as a manifestation of my African American experience, I am compelled to care for him the most.
 Of course, caring for him in a vacuum will not get me to a transcendent production of the play.
 That is too often what is done with Iago.
 Iago indulged in a vacuum is the show at the expense of the humanity of everyone else in it, and it never works (though, this is a question of what telling of the tale an audience wants to see).
 I must care for all of the characters in the play.
 I must find empathy and deep understanding of their respective human conditions.
-Towards doing so, I can start with my own human condition and with what perceive as at least some part of Harold Bloom’s…
+Towards doing so, I can start with my own human condition and with what I perceive as at least some part of Harold Bloom’s…

 In the title of Bloom’s book, he seems to place Shakespeare in the position of God as creator of man.
 And indeed, in the forward matter he writes: